 You should look for the info engraved on your door jamb, or in your owner’s manual, as every car model has its own standards.

-So, you will have to inflate and carefully observe how quickly is the tire going to leak again.
+So, you will have to inflate and carefully observe how quickly the tire is going to leak again.
 Depending on the severity of the damage, you might want to tow to the nearest service or try to plug the tire by yourself.
-The latter being, of course, just a temporary solution.
+The latter is, of course, just a temporary solution.